turguthakki/VPNThing/CODING_STYLE.md

 # VPNThing Coding Style Configuration

-This document describes the coding style configuration applied to the VPNThing project to ensure consistent, professional code formatting.
+This document describes the coding style configuration applied to the VPNThing project to ensure consistent code formatting.

 ## Coding Style Rules